 What is the cost?

 The cost is $150 for day campers and Leaders in Training (LITs).
-During our four day week (August 8-11) at Cloverdale United Church and Oak Bay United Church the cost is $120.
-At St Andrew's Wesley United and Golden Ears United, their preschool program cost is $60.
+During our four day week (August 7-10) at St. Andrew's United Church in Williams Lake and Cadboro Bay United Church in Victoria the cost is $120.
+At St Andrew's Wesley United, their preschool program cost is $60.
 Financial support is available!
 We do not turn children or youth away!